gawk

 esoteric situations.
 In particular, avoid having one part of an

-program using print
+awk program using print statements explicitly redirected

-statements use the
+to "/dev/stdout", while other print statements use the

 default standard output, and a calling shell has redirected standard